 You will also find that a lot of people in Falmouth work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.

-Falmouth is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Falmouth doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Falmouth with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.07% of adults in Falmouth have a bachelor's degree or advanced degree.
+The citizens of Falmouth are slightly less educated than the national average of 21.84% for the average city or town: 13.07% of adults in Falmouth have a bachelor's degree or advanced degree

 The per capita income in Falmouth in 2022 was $18,501, which is low income relative to Michigan and the nation.
 This equates to an annual income of $74,004 for a family of four.
 However, Falmouth contains both very wealthy and poor people as well.